-- Museo del Vino Vernaccia di San Gimignano, a museum with exhibits on the town’s signature white wine.
+- Museo del Vino Vernaccia di San Gimignano, is a museum with exhibits on the town’s signature white wine.

 - Ornithological Museum, An ornithological collection of great historical and naturalistic interest which dates back to the second half of 19C AD.